gpt-engineer-org/gpt-engineer/docs/examples/test_open_llm/README.md

 python -m llama_cpp.server --model TheBloke/CodeLlama-13B-GGUF/codellama-13b.Q8_0.gguf --n_gpu_layers 1
 ```

 If you have more `GPU` layers available set `--n_gpu_layers` to the higher number.

-To find the amount of avalibale  run the above command and look for `llm_load_tensors: offloaded 1/41 layers to GPU` in the output.
+To find the amount of available  run the above command and look for `llm_load_tensors: offloaded 1/41 layers to GPU` in the output.

 ## Test API call